 Have you “fallen off the writing wagon?”
 Do you have a regular writing schedule or daily writing habit, even if you don’t have a WIP (work in progress)?

 I suspect a lot of you have been busy or even overwhelmed with events of the past year.
-Politics and campaigns, the pandemic, changes in your work or loss of a job, kids home from school . . . maybe you’ve been sick or lost loved ones or friends (my heart goes out to you if that’s the case).
+Politics and campaigns, the pandemic, changes in your work or loss of a job, kids home from school, or maybe you’ve been sick or lost loved ones or friends (my heart goes out to you if that’s the case).

 What else stops you from writing?
 This applies to fiction and non-fiction, although I’m mainly thinking about fiction and creative writers.
 What stopped you from writing a year ago, before events of the past year wreaked havoc on everyone’s ability to focus?
 Or anytime?

 Think about it.
 Just do it.